If you’re looking for cheap hotels in New Orleans you’ve come to the right place. We’ll give you the lowdown on where to stay...

-The jewel of Louisiana, hotels in New Orleans continue to attract visitors from all over the world who are keen to see the sights and help to get this great city back on its feet.
+The jewel of Louisiana, hotels in New Orleans continue to attract visitors from all over the world who are keen to see the sights.
 And there is plenty to see and do here, with a handful of attractions completely unaffected by the waters and a huge number of those that were now back in business thanks to hard work and dedication.

 Explore the city on foot or hop aboard a streetcar to reach the outer suburbs.
 Music plays at almost every turn (it is the birthplace of jazz), the smells of French-Creole cooking drift out into the streets, and the sound of a celebration is never far away.

 It’s wise to book your ideal New Orleans hotel as far in advance as possible to secure the best rates, especially if you plan to visit during peak times; these include American public holiday weekends and spring’s Mardi Gras.